 Set Current Location

 This fine Italian restaurant is located on the site of the former Bouley restaurant.
 The decor is elegant, the food marvelous and the service superior.
 Despite high prices and a downtown location, food lovers come to Scalini Fedeli to dine under the vaulted ceiling surrounded by artwork and soft lighting.
 Main courses like grilled salmon, shrimp bruschetta, roasted Chilean sea bass and lamb chops parmigiano are customer favorites.
-The anjou pear and the chocolate cake are excellent choices for dessert.
-Jacket and tie required.
+The chocolate cake is an excellent choice for dessert.

 Literally translating to “green inn,” Locanda Verde is a restaurant in New York with its roots in sumptuous Italian food.
 The menu is presented in such a way that it will satisfy all your food cravings and at the same make you feel full.
 Dishes are made with locally sourced ingredients that are sustainable and fresh and Chef Andrew Carmellini will make sure that every dish that goes out of the kitchen is absolutely flawless.